BhaveshxPurohit/BhaveshxPurohit/README.md

 ## 👋 About Me

-I'm a Data & Business Intelligence Analyst with **3.5 years of experience** delivering insights, automating workflows, and building scalable analytics solutions across insurance, automotive, and healthcare domains.
+I'm a Data & Business Intelligence Analyst with **3.5 years of experience** delivering insights, automating workflows, and building scalable analytics solutions across Edtech and automotive domains.
 I specialize in **SQL, Python, Snowflake, Power BI**, and cloud-based data engineering with a strong foundation in statistical modeling and BI automation.
 I thrive at the intersection of data storytelling and process efficiency.

 ---